delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Do not write paragraphs.
 Have bullet points instead.

-For any past work or experience you will want to include accomplishments at this job that relate to the job you are applying to.
+For any past work or experience, you will want to include accomplishments at this job that relate to the job you are applying to.

 Try not to include your duties.
 It's much more impressive to show your accomplishments.